valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Dashboards

-Dashboards can provide the user with statistical information.
+Dashboards give users quick insight into the current state of the application.
+Usually by giving the user statistical information about cases and processes.
 Using this information, the user will be enabled to prioritize and focus on specific tasks.

 ### Documents